 These crimes also frequently cross state lines or occur in more than one state, which is why the federal government is heavily involved in their investigation and prosecution.
 It can be intimidating to face the significant resources of those institutions, but the right lawyer can help you understand what you face and put forth a strong defense if needed.

 At the W. James Payne Law Firm, our talented white collar crime attorney has vast experience defending those accused of white collar crimes.
 We understand how complicated these cases can be and know how to identify the elements that are crucial to a strong defense.
 If you’ve been charged or are being investigated for a white collar crime, we may be able to help.
+Our criminal defense lawyer can provide the expertise needed to protect your rights and future.

 White collar is a term used to describe a wide variety of criminal activity.
 These crimes are often financial in nature.
 They frequently involve using fraud and other forms of deceit to steal funds or gain access to funds.
+If you are facing charges related to white collar crimes, it is important to also consult with a violent crime lawyer if your case involves any potential overlap with violent offenses or situations where force was used in connection with the crime.

 In particular, financial institutions and government agencies are frequently targets of these crimes, although individuals may also be targeted, particularly in the case of identity theft.
 As more and more financial concerns are being handled digitally, there is regularly a digital component to many of these offenses.
+The white collar cime inside can help uncover the intricacies and hidden aspects of these crimes, ensuring that a strong defense is built based on the facts of your case.

 Some of the more common forms of federal white collar crimes include: